DavidDyberg/rest-api-portfolio/README.md

 ## Login:

 ### This will generate an access token

+I have a mockUser with email=email and password=password.
+Use theese credentials to get an acces token

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"email": "email", "password": "password"}' https://david-dyberg-portfolio-api.vercel.app/auth/login